<s len=9>

 will only find NPs contained in exactly one larger NP

-(use show +np +np1 +np2;
+(use show +np +np1 +np2; to experiment)

 ...